Upsilon Sigma Phi: Notable members

+UNO Awards

+The Upsilonian Noble and Outstanding (UNO) Awards are among the highest honors conferred by the Upsilon Sigma Phi Alumni Association, recognizing members whose lives, careers, and service exemplify the fraternity's core values of brotherhood, integrity, excellence, leadership, and service.
+The awards are presented to distinguished alumni across a variety of fields, including law, medicine, business, public service, education, and community development, and are intended to acknowledge lifetime achievement and significant contributions to society.

+The UNO Awards were instituted in 1985 and are considered the fraternity's most prestigious individual honor.
+Recipients are selected by a committee of past awardees and senior members who assess nominees based on their adherence to the fraternity's imperatives and their impact on national and community life.

+Ceremonies are traditionally held during major alumni gatherings, such as the Upsilon Sigma Phi Biennial Congress.
+For instance, in 2023 the awards were presented to eighteen fellows during the fraternity's 19th Congress at the University of the Philippines Diliman, reflecting achievements in diverse sectors including law, journalism, medicine, engineering, and public administration.
+In 2025, the UNO Awards ceremony took place at the Goldenberg Mansion in San Miguel, Manila, where winners were honored alongside the fraternity's 20th Biennial Congress.

+Notable awardees have included legal luminaries, prominent public servants, and leaders in education and industry, highlighting the fraternity's long tradition of producing influential figures in Philippine society.

 Member and chapter misconduct

 Hazing incidents

 On July 18, 1954, a UP student recruit, Gonzalo Mariano M. Albert, died in the wake of the fraternity's initiation proceedings.
 After experiencing abdominal pain, the student was rushed to a hospital where he was diagnosed to undergo an emergency appendectomy but succumbed on the operating table.
 Philippine President Ramon Magsaysay assigned an ad hoc medico-legal committee, that failed to indicate that hazing "contributed to Albert's death" in their findings; albeit which jeopardized his physical condition before the patient's appendectomy.
 The committee further recommended the expulsion of four officers of the fraternity, implicated residents and neophytes being suspended, and a censure of several UP deans, directors, and faculty members for their collective remiss to discharge proactive duties.
 Albert's death was the first recorded fatality attributed to hazing in the Philippines, and the only known demise of an Upsilon Sigma Phi neophyte.

 On July 4, 2014, the fraternity was once again implicated in the hazing of a seventeen-year-old neophyte who sustained physical injuries during fraternity initiation.